enonic/old-xp-doc/doc/developer/apps/basics/building.rst

   $ gradle build

-This will produce a jar file that is located inside ``build/libs`` folder.
+This will produce a JAR file that is located inside ``build/libs`` folder.
-That jar file is your build artifact you can install into Enonic XP.
+That JAR file is your build artifact you can install into Enonic XP.